-Canada Pension Plan (CPP), Employment Insurance (EI), Vacation pay of 4%, and Public holidays (public holiday and premium pay), Workplace Safety and Insurance Board (WSIB).
+Canada Pension Plan (CPP), Employment Insurance (EI), Vacation pay of 4%, (increased to 6% after 5 years of continuous employment), Public holidays (public holiday and premium pay), and Workplace Safety and Insurance Board (WSIB).

 As a small employer you will be exempt from Employer's Health Tax (EHT).
-The employer's portion of MERCs is calculated at 18% of the total of employees' earnings from line (14).
+The employer's portion of MERCs is calculated at 21% of the total of employees' earnings from line (14).